tdurouchoux/dsview_vault/topics/Library/Streamlit.md

 ---
-date: '2024-01-11'
+date: '2024-02-08'
 type: Library
 ---

-A Python library and open-source framework for creating user interfaces and interactive data applications quickly and easily, specifically designed for Machine Learning and Data Science projects.
+A library and open-source Python framework for creating interactive web applications and data applications rapidly, particularly beneficial for data scientists and machine learning projects, allowing integration with tools like PyGWalker.